-SFC’s proposed fiber project will meet and comply with the non-discrimination and network interconnection policies established by the NTIA in connection with funding for the Vermont FiberConnect project.
+SFC’s fiber project meets and complies with the non-discrimination and network interconnection policies established by the NTIA in connection with funding for the Vermont FiberConnect project.

-Non-discrimination – SFC will meet or exceed the requirements set forth by the FCC's Internet Policy Statement, FCC 05-151, adopted August 5, 2005 regarding non-discrimination and actively encourages broadband deployment and the preservation and promotion of the open and interconnected nature of the public Internet.
+Non-discrimination – SFC meets or exceeds the requirements set forth by the FCC's Internet Policy Statement, FCC 05-151, adopted August 5, 2005 regarding non-discrimination and actively encourages broadband deployment and the preservation and promotion of the open and interconnected nature of the public Internet.

-Interconnection – SFC’s primary middle mile service offerings will be high-capacity, point-to-point and point-to-multipoint private line transport services.
-SFC will also provide Internet Connectivity Service at locations connected to the Vermont FiberConnect network.
-SFC will not manage or limit the content of communications traffic transiting SFC's network, except to the extent necessary to maintain reliable service.
-SFC’s network management practices will not involve preferential routing of traffic on the basis of content or provider.
-SFC will utilize neutral traffic routing, and will enable connections to other carriers and to the public Internet.
-SFC will display its network management policies in a prominent location on its Web page, and will provide notice to customers of changes to these policies.
+Interconnection – SFC’s primary middle mile service offerings are high-capacity, point-to-point and point-to-multipoint private line transport services.
+SFC also provides Internet Connectivity Service at locations connected to the Vermont FiberConnect network.
+SFC does not manage or limit the content of communications traffic transiting SFC's network, except to the extent necessary to maintain reliable service.
+SFC’s network management practices does not involve preferential routing of traffic on the basis of content or provider.
+SFC utilizes neutral traffic routing, and enables connections to other carriers and to the public Internet.
+SFC displays its network management policies in a prominent location on its Web page, and will provide notice to customers of changes to these policies.